 A proposition is a well-typed term of type prop, a theorem is a proven proposition (depending on a context of hypotheses and the background theory).
-Primitive inferences include plain Natural Deduction rules for the primary connectives \wedge and \implies of the framework.
+Primitive inferences include plain Natural Deduction rules for the primary connectives Λ and \Longrightarrow of the framework.
 There is also a builtin notion of equality/equivalence \equiv .